November 12, 2023 | Digital Strategy | SEO Content |

 Welcome to the digital age!
-It’s 2017 and you’ve decided to implement a new design for your website to ensure you reach those on the go with mobile.
+It’s almost 2024 and you’ve decided to implement a new design for your website to ensure you reach those on the go with mobile.
 And why not?
-According to Pew Research, 77% of American adults own a smartphone at the end of November 2016, a sizeable increase from the 34% who owned on in 2011.
+According to Pew Research, over 90% of adults in the U.S. own a smartphone, a sizeable increase from the 34% who owned on in 2011.
 For many, it’s their preferred device, especially those between the ages of 16 to 34.

 Companies with mobile optimized websites get 39% more sales than companies who don’t